ishswar/katacoda-scenarios/miscellaneous/docker-deep-dive/step1.md

-# Namespace and cgroup - playing around
+# Use of Namespace and cgroup in Docker

 First let's find out hostname of current machine